Hospitality-grade floor protection · Ships in 1–3 business days · 90-day limited warranty

 Drive the rivet

 Tap with a rubber mallet until the furniture glide sits flush against the wood.
 No pre-drilling needed.
-The zinc-iron plated rivet separates wood fibers rather than cutting them, so the hole stays tight even after multiple replacements over the years.
+The zinc-plated steel tubular rivet separates wood fibers rather than cutting them, so the hole stays tight even after multiple replacements over the years.

 3